Regulation & Legislation

 - Identify and eliminate sales contests, sales quotas, bonuses, etc. that are based on a specific product or type of securities within a limited period of time;

-- Mitigate the conflict of interest that an adviser has if their compensation increases (which it ordinarily would) if their client moves from brokerage to advisory.
+- Mitigate the conflict of interest that an adviser has if his or her compensation increases (which it ordinarily would) if a client moves from brokerage to advisory.
 The rule does not provide guidance as to what the appropriate methods of mitigation would be.

-In addition to Reg BI itself, the SEC is also implementing a newly required Customer/Client Relationship Summary (Form CRS) that both broker-dealers and advisers will be obligated to provide to their prospects, which discloses such things as to whether or not they use proprietary products or receive revenue sharing.
+In addition to Reg BI itself, the SEC has implemented a newly required Customer/Client Relationship Summary (Form CRS) that both broker-dealers and advisers are obligated to provide to their prospects.
+Form CRS discloses whether or not the broker-dealers and advisors use proprietary products or receive revenue sharing.

 Additional guidance regarding the Investment Advisers Act issued at the same time as Reg BI clarified the standard of conduct for investment advisers.
 There were no material changes to current advisory practices or the fiduciary duty applied to investment advisers other than clarifying that account-type recommendations are covered recommendations.